avmsol/PlumbaFix_/replit.md

 ## Recent Changes (November 9, 2025)
 - Imported project from GitHub
-- Configured Vite for Replit environment
+- Configured Vite for Replit environment (port 5000, host 0.0.0.0, allowedHosts)
 - Set up development workflow on port 5000
 - Added .gitignore for Node.js projects
 - Configured deployment settings for autoscale
+- Fixed CSS loading issue: Changed import from `./styles/globals.css` to `./index.css` to use pre-compiled Tailwind CSS

 ## Deployment
 The app is configured for Replit's autoscale deployment: